 The book describes some of the factors that likely contributed to problems as an adult.
-He had an abusive, unstable babysitter as a child, and was diagnosed years later with PTSD.
+As a child, he had an abusive, unstable babysitter, and he was diagnosed years later with PTSD.
 He had a longstanding pattern of adapting his responses to situations by taking on an authority figure role and creating his own reality.
-He also had bipolar disorder but didn’t take his medications regularly.
-He had unhealthy drinking patterns as he struggled to cope.
+He also had bipolar disorder but didn’t take his medications regularly, and had unhealthy drinking patterns as he struggled to cope.

 As the book progresses, he describes how his use of porn became increasingly problematic.
 He would manipulate women on cam chats into doing what he wanted, and was downloading iffy torrent folders, stopping the download once he got the specific file he wanted.

 He writes: “In my deteriorating condition, if I wanted to see younger women, a 16- or 17-year-old was just as good to me as a 19- or 20-year-old.
 It all blended together.
 I don’t make the laws, though, and that’s a good thing.”
 He adds that porn never “subtracted the negative feelings of real life.
 I was never going to feel good.
 The best I could feel was numb.”

-It was after the magazine began falling apart that the police showed up at his door with a warrant, but “As I let the men into the house, my first two thoughts were: ‘Oh my God, my life is about to change forever, and Thank God, my life is about to change forever.'”
+It was after the magazine began falling apart that the police showed up at his door with a warrant.
+“As I let the men into the house, my first two thoughts were: ‘Oh my God, my life is about to change forever, and Thank God, my life is about to change forever.'”
 I thought that was a really effective way of capturing the mindset of someone who realizes they have a problem and they can start to get help.

-Josh describes how he turned his life around in the time between his arrest and his sentencing, which involved getting back on medications, going to rehab, and getting intensive therapy.
-He ended up pleading guilty to the charges and going to sex addiction rehab, and ultimately serving six months in county jail.
+Josh describes how he turned his life around in the time between his arrest and his sentencing; this involved getting back on medications, going to rehab, and getting intensive therapy.
+He pled guilty to the charges and ended up going to sex addiction rehab and serving six months in county jail.